bbauska/W3Cx-5of5/README.md

 <h4>Knowing the type of a JavaScript variable: the typeof operator</h4>

-The next section of the course talks about &quot;operators&quot; but there is one that is better introduced in this section: the **typeof** operator, that is useful for knowing the type of a variable depending in its value (possible values: number, string, boolean, undefined, object, or function)
+The next section of the course talks about &quot;operators&quot; but there is one that is better introduced in this section: the <b>typeof</b> operator, that is useful for knowing the type of a variable depending in its value (possible values: number, string, boolean, undefined, object, or function)